- Health Insurance and Managed Care (B) Committee

 - Coordinate with the Antifraud (D) Task Force, as necessary, regarding state and federal antifraud activities related to the implementation of the ACA.

-- Coordinate with the Market Regulation and Consumer Affairs (D) Committee, as necessary, to collect uniform data and monitor market conduct trends on plans that are not regulated under tehe ACA, including short-term, limited-duration insurance, association health plans, and packaged indemnity health products.
+- Coordinate with the Market Regulation and Consumer Affairs (D) Committee, as necessary, to collect uniform data and monitor market conduct trends on plans that are not regulated under the ACA, including short-term, limited-duration (STLD) insurance, association health plans (AHPs), and packaged indemnity health products.